 The driving factors behind product selection for many integrators are: 1.
 Best profit margins for their business 2.
 Manufacturer incentives 3.
 What they have excess inventory on from another project.
 While an integrator may come in on budget, the products may not meet quality expectations or functional requirements from the owner.
 Conversely, if there is not enough oversight on the integrator, they may specify costly products that are way more advanced than what the owner needs.

 Technology consultants start with functionality defined by the owner and select the product that best fits the project requirements.
 The goal is to deliver a functional solution to the project within its budget.
-Oftentimes, HSJ designs solutions that meet budget needs and enable future growth.
+HSJ designs solutions that enable future growth without exceeding budget constraints.

 Longevity and Relationships

 It’s typical for an integrator to use multiple project managers throughout any project with a two to three year timeline.
 This often means a loss in communication from requirements captured in original meeting notes and relationships that lack trust and reliability.